weakish/nes-progress-bar-hello-world/README.md

 The frontend part is a simple HTML page showing a progress bar.

-The input is recerived from the hash part of the URL:
+The input is received from the hash part of the URL:

 ```
 https://progressbar.mmap.page/#{%22url%22:%20%22https://example.com/api%22,%20%22value_key_name%22:%20%22foo%22,%20%22max_key_name%22:%22bar%22}
 ```

-Here progressbar.mmap.page is where this project is hosted.
+Here `progressbar.mmap.page` is where this project is hosted.

-`https://example.com/api` should be a site return something like:
+`https://example.com/api` should be a site that returns something like:

 ```json
 {